kentwedeking/woodbadge/Ticket.md

 - Does this Goal promote membership growth and retention?
 Yes
 - Does this Goal show line of sight to the Youth?
 Yes

+### Progress Update
+- Created first draft of basic presentation.
+[BALOO Presentation](BALOO/BALOO.pptx)
+    - Its kinda boring.
+Not a lot of "wow" factor.
+- Debating if instead of a presentation this should just be a single flyer?
+    - That might actually make more sense.

 Ticket Counselor Approval:
 Date:

 ## Ticket Goal #4
-To create a reusable graphical Den and Pack Calendar Template.
+~~To create a reusable graphical Den and Pack Calendar Template.~~
 ### S (Specific)
-Our Pack and Den would benefit from a calendar which can be continually updated and distributed, allowing an overview of the entire year at a glance.
-Graphically the information is much easier to understand and digest than in textual/email format.
+~~Our Pack and Den would benefit from a calendar which can be continually updated and distributed, allowing an overview of the entire year at a glance.
+Graphically the information is much easier to understand and digest than in textual/email format.~~
 ### M (Measureable)
-The Calendar template will be designed for a full Scout year (July to June).
+~~The Calendar template will be designed for a full Scout year (July to June).
 It will be color coded for Pack and Den Level meetings and events.
-It will be completed when the Pack Calendar is filled out, at least 1 Den Calendar is filled out, and it is accessible to the entire Pack either electronically or in paper form.
+It will be completed when the Pack Calendar is filled out, at least 1 Den Calendar is filled out, and it is accessible to the entire Pack either electronically or in paper form.~~
 ### A (Attainable)
-Templates are available online, as well as examples provided by other Scout leaders.
-Electronic availability, while ideal, presents both a challenge and an opportunity to make the information available and accessible, while limiting access that might otherwise cause data integrity issues.
+~~Templates are available online, as well as examples provided by other Scout leaders.
+Electronic availability, while ideal, presents both a challenge and an opportunity to make the information available and accessible, while limiting access that might otherwise cause data integrity issues.~~
 ### R (Relevant)
-Successful planning is the key to every successful pack or troop.
+~~Successful planning is the key to every successful pack or troop.
 My own planning skills have lacked during my career but have turned around to great success of late.
-However, I am lacking a good way to provide an overview to the time commitments for my scouts.
+However, I am lacking a good way to provide an overview to the time commitments for my scouts.~~
 ### T (Timely)
-Proposed Goal Schedule:
+~~Proposed Goal Schedule:~~
-1. Gather and review templates and implementation examples within 2 months.
-1. Implement proposed calendar format within 3 months.
-1. Submit for feedback with Pack leaders and Adults within 4 months.
-1. Rollout Pack Calendar and Den 2 (Webelos 1) calendar within 5 months.
+~~1.
+Gather and review templates and implementation examples within 2 months.~~ ~~1.
+Implement proposed calendar format within 3 months.~~ ~~1.
+Submit for feedback with Pack leaders and Adults within 4 months.~~ ~~1.
+Rollout Pack Calendar and Den 2 (Webelos 1) calendar within 5 months.~~

 - Does this Goal promote Diversity?
 No
 - Does this Goal promote membership growth and retention?
 Yes